 For the sake of this article, we will term this abuse as toxic parenting.

 - Denying essential stimulation, emotional responsiveness, or availability

 An Explanation of the 9 Signs of a Toxic Parent

 By deliberately isolating the child from other family members and social supports, isolation is occurring.
 The whole premise of toxic parenting is to isolate and distance the children from the targeted parent or any other individual who supports the targeted parent.

 If the toxic parent uses threats or denigrating tactics, to force the child to comply, this can be seen as terrorizing.
-As well, verbal denigration, harassment, and exploitation of the targeted parent is very prominent and a key indicator of toxic parenting.
+As well, verbal denigration, harassment, and exploitation of the targeted parent are very prominent and key indicators of toxic parenting.

 In addition, domestic violence includes the exploitation and use of the child for personal gain.